top of page

 • Stretching while the kettle boils

 They might seem too small to matter.
-But they’re the backbone of my HABIT method.
+But they’re the backbone of the real, long-lasting change.
+And this is why I built my signature HABIT program on it.
 Because when life gets messy (and it will), small steps are easier to keep than giant leaps.
 None of us can stick to one diet for our entire lives.
 What happens when we get busy with work or family?
 Or when we travel?
-It all falls apart, and it's very often hard to pick it back up again.
+Or change our job or the place we live?
+It all falls apart.
+And it's very often hard to pick it back up again.

 Micro-habits work differently.
 They are so small that they feel almost effortless to implement.
 And because of that, they become part of our lives, like brushing our teeth.
-Therefore, we are able to keep them - forever.
+Therefore, we can keep them - forever.

 How Micro-Habits Help You Build Momentum